oneoffcoder/books/sphinx/python-intro/source/clazz.rst

 Classes
 =======

-Classes are the way to model your code after real-world objects.
-The act of coding to model real-world objects is called ``Object Oriented Programming`` or ``OOP``.
-Classes define two things about objects: their properties and actions.
-Properties are simply traits, characteristics or attributes of an object.
-Actions are what the object can do. **As such, properties are variables attached to a class and actions are functions attached to a class.** When you start defining an object with a class (or start writing a class definition), always keep in mind the properties and actions that are important to that object and make a sketch or outline.
-Let's do some examples.
+Classes let you model data and behavior together.
+This style is called ``Object-Oriented Programming`` or ``OOP``.
+A class describes the attributes an object stores and the methods it exposes.
+When you start defining a class, think first about which pieces of data matter and which behaviors belong naturally to that object.
+A quick sketch usually helps.

 If you are trying to model a person, what are some properties of a person and what can a person do?
 A person has a first and last name, as well as an age.
 A person can also eat, sleep or talk.